Maine Coast Heritage Trust

 Climate Resilience Fund:

-Other Programs: Varies by program, typically 2-3 months
+Other Programmes: Varies by programme, typically 2-3 months

 Success Rates

 Specific success rates not publicly available.
-For L.L.Bean grants, 9-10 organizations typically funded from annual $65,000 pool.
+For L.L.Bean grants, 9-10 organisations typically funded from annual $65,000 pool.

 Reapplication Policy